-Trump suggests more money needed in health care bill
+Trump's health care message to senators: Get it done

 - Trump met with senators Tuesday

-- He hopes to press them on finalizing health care legislation
+- He hoped to press them on finalizing health care legislation

-Washington (CNN)President Donald Trump, having lunch with senators in the Cabinet Room of the White House on Tuesday, suggested that more money may be needed to make health care reform "generous" and "kind" -- and passable through the Senate.
+Washington (CNN)President Donald Trump, having lunch with Republican senators in the Cabinet Room of the White House on Tuesday, pushed the lawmakers to pass health care reform soon.

+Trump, according to senators who attended, urged quick action on health care, casting the debate as a promise Republicans made to voters that needs to be kept.

+"The message was that we need to get this done, it needs to be done right, but sooner is better than later," said Sen. John Thune of South Dakota, adding that Republicans can't move to other aspects of their agenda before they pass reform.

+"I think he may have advanced the ball with some of my colleagues," Hatch told reporters after leaving the White House.

+The meeting, which brought together the eclectic group of Republican lawmakers, was organized to give the President a chance to check in on the process, not twist arms with the hope of striking a deal, a White House official said.

-Referring to Obamacare as a "disaster," Trump said the legislation he hopes to sign would be "phenomenal for the people of our country."
+Referring to Obamacare as a "disaster," Trump told reporters who briefly attended the meeting that the legislation he hopes to sign would be "phenomenal for the people of our country."

 "Generous, kind, with heart.
 That is what I am saying," Trump said.
 "And that may be adding additional money into it.
 We are going to come out with a real bill, not Obamacare."